Daniel Greaves (musician): Other work and appearances

 In 2005, Greaves contributed vocals to the track "This Longing" on the Neverending White Lights debut CD Act 1: Goodbye Friends of the Heavenly Bodies.
 In 2006, he contributed to Winnipeg producer Darcy Ataman's new tune "A Song for Africa" which was a benefit project to raise funds for African AIDS relief.
 In 2006, he composed the soundtrack to a new drinking and driving commercial commissioned by Saskatchewan Government Insurance (SGI).

-Greaves has also been heard on the CBC Music radio network, as a fill-in host and as the current Saturday host of Weekend Mornings.
+Greaves has also been heard on the CBC Music radio network, as a fill-in host and as Saturday host of Weekend Mornings in 2021 and 2022.

 Personal life

+Greaves rarely spoke about his racial identity during the height of the Watchmen's career; however, in 2020, amid the global reckoning around racism that followed the murder of George Floyd, he wrote a first-person essay for CBC Radio reflecting on how his upbringing as the son of a Black Canadian father and a Jewish mother had shaped him.

 Greaves is a partner in Toronto's Lakeview Restaurant with Fadi Hakim.
 In late 2010 the restaurant company opened a coffee shop called The Abbott in Toronto's Parkdale.
 He and his wife Lisa also own The Motel Bar in Parkdale.

 His brother, David Greaves, who has dual Canadian-Israeli citizenship, is a member of the Israeli Bobsled Team.